Shriya721/Creating-Flags/README.md

-# Projects-in-Python
+# Creating Flags
-Projects are coded in python.
-The screenshot shows the output of this program.
-This code can be copied into the open source platform Spyder to be edited and run.
-Feel free to add code in this program.
+Project using the turtle program associated with Spyder.
+Program is coded in python.
+List of the flags I have currently programmed and created:
+- Tunisia
+- Turkey
+- Libya
+- Singapore
-Currently working on adding more code to draw other flags.
+... working on more flags to add to the program.